samisafatli/node-api/README.md

     - Creates Brawler Schema using Mongoose and Paginate.

 * `src/routes/routes.js`:
-    - Creates the http methods using the functions from the Controller
+    - Creates the http methods using the functions from the Controller.